These are instructions on how to set up ADB and Fast Boot Drivers (Android Debug Bridge) on Windows Computer using the Android SDK Software.

 Once you have connected your Android Device to the Computer, it will automatically detect your device and install the USB drivers.

 How to use Fastboot to flash or install any file on your Android Device

 - Setup ADB and FastBoot files on the computer.
-If in case ADB and FastBoot files are already set up on the computer, then SKIP this step.
+If ADB and FastBoot files are already set up on the computer, then SKIP this step.

 - Copy adb.exe, AdbWinApi.dll, AdbWinUsbApi.dll, and fastboot.exe from the C:Users > Username > AppData > Local > Android > android-sdk > platform-tools.

-- Create a new folder in C: and rename it Fastboot.
+- Create a new folder in the root of C: Drive and rename it Fastboot.